TunamiRider/iOSAppPracticeProjects/README.md

 # iOSAppPracticeProjects
-This contains iOS projects for practice.
+This contains iOS(version 15) app projects for practice with Xcode13.